Year 10 Information Evening 27.9.18

 There is useful information on the CVC Careers website, where you will find post-16 information.
 Please follow this link to the Year 10 Careers website.

 Year 10 Examinations

-The Year 10 examinations will take place during the summer term starting 22.5.19-15.6.19.
+The Year 10 mock examinations will take place during the summer term starting 22.5.19-15.6.19.
 The exam timetable will be available nearer the time.